TeluguOCR/banti_telugu_ocr/README.md

   You can install it to genereate box files from your tiff files.
 Once you obtain the `banti_segmenter` binary/executable.
 You can leave that in the same directory as `recognize.py` or you can pass it as an argument.
   This will enable `recognize.py` to convert tiff files to box files.
+We can also convert `png` and `jpg` files to `tiff` before converting them to box files!

   Alternatively to get box files, you can try to run [this binary] (https://stanford.edu/~rakesha/banti/banti_segmenter) that has been built on a 64-bit linux ubuntu machine.
 (Run it without any arguments to see all options.)